aspnetzero/documents/docs/en/Development-Guide-Core.md

 <img src="images/notifications-list-core-3.png" alt="Notification list" class="img-thumbnail" />

-**.NET Core Compatibility**

-Since SignalR is not ready yet for .NET Core, real time notifications will not work if you select .NET Core as your base framework.

 #### Chat

 Chat icon is located next to user's profile image on top right corner of